'The Witcher' advert criticised for being "awkward" and "cringe" on social media

 — The Witcher (@witchernetflix) July 3, 2023

 “Yes.
-He’s still Geralt in Season 3,” the message reads, which was projected onto locations like Edinburgh Castle and the Cliffs of Dover.
+He’s still Geralt in Season 3,” the message read, which was projected onto locations like Edinburgh Castle and the Cliffs of Dover.

 Some have noted that it might have been an awkward advertising strategy for Hemsworth, as Netflix appeared compelled to quell fans’ worries that the original actor is still in the show.